What is the meaning of ESFP?

 ESFPs find it very difficult to tolerate anxiety and unhappiness.
 The natural reaction for ESFPs, when faced with such feelings, is to suppress them and move on to something else.
 ESFPs want to feel happy and enthusiastic and will do anything to maintain their positive mood.
 When faced with setbacks or criticism, the Entertainer will avoid the pain of dealing with the issue by remaining positive, and choosing to focus on the things that give them pleasure.
 The downside of this behavior is that ESFPs can damage their relationships and work-life by refusing to discuss and deal with issues that bring them down or make them look bad.

-What are the hobbies and interests of ESFPs?
+What are the special interests of ESFPs?

 While everyone is unique and has their preferences, you'll often see ESFPs enjoying similar hobbies.
 Entertainers will usually gravitate towards hobbies and interests that allow them to interact with people, and maximize their desire for pleasure and excitement.
 ESFPs will be quick to join any party or group activity that sounds like fun.
 As ESFPs like to change things up, they are more likely to enjoy a wide range of hobbies and interests throughout their lifetime.